What is lithotripsy?

 Why might I need lithotripsy?

-When substances normally excreted through the kidneys stay in the kidney, they may
+When substances normally excreted through the kidneys stay in a kidney, they may crystallize

-crystallize and harden into a kidney stone.
-If the stones break free, they can get
+and harden into a kidney stone.
+If the stones break free, they can get stuck in the

-stuck in, the narrower passages of the urinary tract.
-Some kidney stones are small
+narrower passages of the urinary tract.
+Some kidney stones are small or smooth enough

-or smooth enough to pass easily through the urinary tract without discomfort.
-Other
+to pass easily through the urinary tract without discomfort.
+Other stones may have

-stones may have rough edges or grow as large as a pea.
-These can cause great pain
+rough edges or grow as large as a pea or more.
+These can cause great pain as they

-as they move through or stick in the urinary tract.
-The areas that are more prone
+move through or stick in the urinary tract.
+The areas that are more prone to trapping

-cases, the stone is greater than 2 cm (about 1 inch) and may need treatment.
-Most
+cases, the stone is greater than 2 centimeters (about 1 inch) and may need treatment.

-kidney stones are made of calcium.
-But, there are other types of kidney stones.
-Types
+Most kidney stones are made of calcium.
+But there are other types of kidney stones.

 flushed out with the urine.
 Excess calcium not used by the body may mix with other